What Is A Disjunction In Math

 Understanding and applying disjunction effectively requires a combination of theoretical knowledge and practical application.
 Here are some tips and expert advice to help you master this concept:

 2. Distinguish Inclusive and Exclusive Or: Remember that mathematical disjunction usually refers to the inclusive or, where the disjunction is true if either or both statements are true.
 Be aware of situations where the exclusive or is intended, which requires exactly one of the statements to be true.
-For example, a menu might say "Soup or salad comes with the entree," implying an exclusive or – you get one or the other, not both.
+As an example, a menu might say "Soup or salad comes with the entree," implying an exclusive or – you get one or the other, not both.

 if input == "yes" or input == "y":